CultClassik/kubernetes-my-way/README.md

 * Mac OSX
 * Ubuntu Linux

-Old folders from original method that used Bash and Puppet instead of Ansible left for reference
-* puppet
-* shell

 ## Setup (from root of this repo, on the vbox host)
 1. Set variables in vagrant.yml as needed
 * local_user: chris